Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Introduction

 \section{Introduction}

-Lately some surprising homotopic algebra structures have arisen in connection with Lie algebroids.
-This paper aims to solve some puzzles in that direction.

-In his work~\cite{Kapranov} on Rozansky--Witten invariants, Kapranov discovered a natural $L_\infty[1]$ algebra structure on the Dolbeault complex $\OO^{0,\bullet}(T^{1,0}_X)$ of an arbitrary K\"ahler manifold $X$.
-Its unary bracket $\lambda_1$ is the Dolbault differential operator $\overline{\partial}$, its binary bracket $\lambda_2$ is the composition
+In his work~\cite{MR1671737} on Rozansky--Witten invariants, Kapranov discovered a natural $L_\infty[1]$ algebra structure on the Dolbeault complex $\OO^{0,\bullet}(T^{1,0}_X)$ of an arbitrary Kähler manifold $X$.
+This $L_\infty[1]$ algebra plays an important role in derived geometry~\cite{MR2657369,MR2472137,MR2431634}.
+Its unary bracket $\lambda_1$ is the Dolbeault operator $\overline{\partial}$, its binary bracket $\lambda_2$ is the composition